merative/acd-containers/src/pages/installing/prereqs.md

 | ----------------------- | ---------------------- | -------- | ---------------- |
 | ACD                     | 3                      | 8 min (16 recommended )       | 64              |

-For high availability run 3 replicas of the ACD service on a minimum of 3 worker nodes that have 16 CPU/node and 64 GB of memory.
+For high availability, run 3 replicas of the ACD service on a minimum of 3 worker nodes that have 16 CPU/node and 64 GB of memory.
 For a development or test environment, 1 or 2 replicas can be configured and 8 CPU/node may be used.

-By default the ACD pods may use all of the CPUs on a node.
+By default, the ACD pods may use all of the CPUs on a node.
 If needed, you can limit the ACD deployment CPU usage (see [Configuration](../../management/configuring)).

 These are the requirements for ACD.
 The cluster itself has additional requirements for master, infrastructure and possible additional worker node for monitoring, logging and other components or applications being run.
 Please see the [OpenShift recommended host practices](https://docs.openshift.com/container-platform/4.7/scalability_and_performance/recommended-host-practices.html) for guidance on adding infrastructure nodes and moving resources to those nodes.